 Take Action - Use the LaunchDarkly API to automatically modify flag variations and targeting.

-Data Export is the only way to see each and every feature flag evaluation for debugging purposes.
-Use Data Export to have full visibility into feature flag evaluations and allow your team to go back and dig deeper for anomalies that your team wasn't able to see in the 30-minute window the in-app debugger provides.
+Data Export is the only way to see each and every feature flag evaluation for auditing and debugging your product.
+Use Data Export for full visibility into real-time and historical feature flag evaluations.

 Feature Events - Gather all the evaluation data on a single feature flag including the users impacted, their evaluation date and the flag result.